 WAP providers conduct an assessment, or “energy audit,” of the residence to identify specific measures to increase energy efficiency.
 Based on the results of the energy audit, services may include, but are not limited to:

-Households with incomes at or below 60% of state median income are eligible for assistance (click here to view a pdf of the current Income Limit from New York State Homes and Community Renewal).
+Households with incomes at or below 60% of state median income are eligible for assistance.

-Program services are available to both homeowners and renters, with priority given to senior citizens, families with children, and persons with disabilities.
+Program services are available to both homeowners and renters, with priority given to older adults (age 60+), families with children, and persons with disabilities.